stormchaserroleplaying/stormchaserRPG/Skills/Intimidation/index.md

 ---

 # Intimidation
-When you attempt to influence someone through overt threats, hostile actions, and physical violence, the GM might ask you to make an intimidation check.
+Intimidation is a **Charisma**-based skill for when you attempt to influence someone through overt threats, hostile actions, and physical violence.
 Examples include trying to pry information out of a prisoner, convincing street thugs to back down from a confrontation, or using the edge of a broken bottle to convince a sneering vizier to reconsider a decision.

 ## Subskills